 , and a proposed four-year schedule of classes.
 The self-designed major should consist of at least 27 credits above the 100-level, with at least 12 credits at the 300-level or above, including the capstone experience.
 A culminating experience should be included as part of the major.

 Students in self-designed majors must complete a capstone experience that synthesizes the two disciplines included in the major and requires students to demonstrate successful achievement of the major’s goals and objectives.

-The application for the self-designed major must be approved by the primary and secondary advisor before submitting it to the faculty Curriculum Committee.
-The Curriculum Committee will review the proposed major and either approve, approve pending modification or reject the proposed program.
+The application for the self-designed major must be approved by the primary and secondary advisor before submitting it to the faculty Committee on Curriculum and Assessment.
+The Committee on Curriculum and Assessment will review the proposed major and either approve, approve pending modification or reject the proposed program.
 Final approval is determined by the Vice President for Academic Affairs/Dean of the Faculty.
-Any changes made to the courses required for the major must be approved by the Curriculum Committee and supported by a justification from the student and primary advisor.
+Any changes made to the courses required for the major must be approved by the Committee on Curriculum and Assessment and supported by a justification from the student and primary advisor.

 Students planning on a self-designed major generally submit their proposals within their first four semesters at the College.
 The number of credits in the major that were completed prior to submitting an application may influence the committee’s decision concerning approval of the major.
 Except in unusual cases and with sufficient justification, proposals submitted after 60% of the coursework for the self-designed major has been completed will not be considered.

 It is important to note that the self-designed major offers a creative alternative for students with definite, integrated educational goals.
 It is not a way for students to avoid specific requirements.
 Consistent with the grading policies for all undergraduate majors, students may not elect for the Pass/Fail option in courses that fulfill general education requirements or the requirements of the self-designed major.

 Broadly based statements identifying what learning will be achieved in the major

 Statements using action words to say what student will do in order to show evidence they have fulfilled a goal.